-- 1 tablespoon Asian fish sauce
+- 2 tablespoons Asian fish sauce

 - 1 tablespoon mild curry powder

 How to make this recipe

 - In a bowl, combine the fish sauce, garlic, curry powder, salt and 1 1/2 teaspoons of the sugar.
 Add the chicken to coat.